emestee/dayz-epoch-linux-server-magic/README.md

 ------------------

 * If possible, create a separate system user, e.g. `epoch`, and perform all operations in and as it
-* Clone this repository with `git clone git@github.com:emestee/dayz-epoch-linux-server-magic.git`
+* Clone this repository with `git clone git@github.com:emestee/dayz-epoch-linux-server-magic.git`.
+Do not use Github's "download as zip" button; won't work.
 * On Debian, run `packages.sh` **as root** to install the prerequisites.
 Otherwise look at the content of the file and install the equivalent packages.
 * Copy the `CONFIGURATION-dist` file to `CONFIGURATION` and edit it.
 At the bare minimum insert your steam login and password, and the database passwords.
+* If you already have some of the files this script uses, but them in `downloads/`; the existing files will not be downloaded (but signature checked)
 * If you have Steam Guard enabled, at the download stage it will ask you for a guard code that you receive via the email associated with your account.  **Important**: after the installation is finished, remove your login/password from this file.
   Never leave it on a server.